Egis-Security/CTF_Challenge/README.md

 First-Come, First-Served: The first correct submission for each challenge will be considered the winner.
 Ensure your report is detailed and accurate!

 ## Prizes:
-- For each challenge, the first person to submit a correct and detailed report of the bug will receive $200 USDC.
+- For each challenge, the total pool is  $200 USDC.
+- Rewards are distributed to the first person who finds it